Kletsel Dehe Wintun Nation of the Cortina Rancheria

 The Kletsel Dehe Wintun Nation of the Cortina Rancheria is a federally recognized tribe of Indigenous people of California.
 They are Wintun people, who historically spoke Wintuan languages.

-Their headquarters are in Williams, California, and they have approximately 117 enrolled members.
+They're headquartered in Williams, California, and they have approximately 270 enrolled citizens.
 They were previously known as the Kletsel Dehe Band of Wintun Indians, Cortina Indian Rancheria, and Cortina Indian Rancheria of Wintun Indians of California.

 Government

 Charlie Wright serves as their chairperson.

 Rancheria

 The Cortina Rancheria is an Indian reservation in Colusa County, California, at an elevation of 1,312 feet (400 m).
-The rancheria is 640 acres large in area.It is located about 70 miles northwest of Sacramento and 15 miles west of Arbuckle, California.
+The rancheria is 640 acres large in area.
+It is located about 70 miles northwest of Sacramento and 15 miles west of Arbuckle, California.
 As of the 2010 Census the population was 21.

 Activities

 The tribe partnered with California State University, Chico, to study water quality and purification systems.